 Treatment of Children With Acute Lymphocytic Leukemia (ALL)

-The main treatment for children with acute lymphocytic leukemia (ALL) is chemotherapy, which is usually divided into 3 phases:
+The main treatment for children with acute lymphocytic leukemia (ALL) is chemotherapy, usually in 3 phases:

 - Consolidation (also called intensification)